jeenskim/jeenskim.github.io/_posts/2025-08-05-Installing dolfinx_mpc for FeniCSx.md

 Also, if ninja is not installed, you can install ninja using `spack install ninja` and `spack load ninja`.

-Then, you can build libraries using the following command.
+Then, you can build dolfinx_mpc libraries using the following command.
 ```
 cmake -G Ninja \
   -DCMAKE_BUILD_TYPE=Release \